airsonic/airsonic-docs/proxy/iis.md

 To get the URL Rewrite module for IIS, you need to install the `Web Platform Installer`.
 You can download this installer from the [Microsoft Page](https://www.microsoft.com/web/downloads/platform.aspx).

-After installing it open the `Internet Information Services (IIS) Manager`.
-When you click on your server name you'll see the `Web Platfrom Installer` in the management section.
+After installing it, open the `Internet Information Services (IIS) Manager`.
+When you click on your server name on the left side, you'll see the `Web Platfrom Installer` in the management section.
 Install the newest `URL Rewrite` module.

 #### IIS configuration

 Configure the IP/hostname binding and certificate settings according to your wishes on the `Default Web Site` (or use a subfolder or create your own site).
+You'll find a lot of information about this on the internet for sure.
+If you don't have a public trusted certificate, just go for a self-signed one, that's completely fine.

 Open the `URL Rewrite` settings from the `IIS` section under your `Default Web Site`.
 Click on `View Server Variables...` and make sure you add the following variables: